 Typically, a continental breakfast is served before the early morning activity.
 This normally consists of a selection of cereal, fruit, yoghurt, porridge, toast, coffee and tea.

 A buffet brunch is served at around 11.00 when everyone has arrived back in camp after their morning activity.
-You can expect a selection of warm food as well as salads, such as chicken peri-peri, butternut and tomato gratin, Greek salad, bok choi and apple slaw, all served with freshly made bread.
+You can expect a selection of warm food as well as salads, such as chicken peri-peri kebabs, veggie burgers, butternut and tomato gratin, Greek salad, bok choi and apple slaw, all served with freshly made bread.
 A light dessert generally follows this.

-Afternoon tea, served before guests head out on their afternoon activity, comprises something sweet or savoury, served with tea, coffee or homemade iced tea.
+Afternoon tea, served before guests head out on their afternoon activity, comprises of something sweet or savoury, served with tea, coffee or homemade iced tea.

 On returning from the evening game drive canapés are served around the bar, followed by a three-course plated dinner.
 A typical meal could be a starter of Thai fishcakes with mango and onion salsa, lentil soup or spring rolls.
 Followed by something like a fillet steak with mushrooms and potatoes, or maybe served with cauliflower cheese.
 We also had a really tasty Thai chicken curry.
-This is then finished off with a dessert such as sticky toffee pudding, chocolate and vanilla cream trifle or apple and berry pie with custard.
+This is then finished off with a dessert, such as sticky toffee pudding, chocolate and vanilla cream trifle or apple and berry pie with custard.